triv1um/triv1um.github.io/index.md

 ## Research Interests

-- Human Machine Collaboration
-- Embodied Interaction
-- Tangible Interfaces
+My research interests center on human-machine collaboration, embodied interaction, and tangible interfaces.
+Specifically:

+**Human-Machine Collaboration**

+I aim to advance systems that enable intuitive collaboration between humans and intelligent machines or robots.
+This involves exploring interaction modalities, gestures, and interfaces that facilitate seamless teamwork.

+**Embodied Interaction**

+I am fascinated by multi-sensory and embodied approaches to interaction design.
+My past projects have explored novel interfaces utilizing smell, sound, touch to influence user perceptions and experiences.

+**Tangible Interfaces**

+I design and assess tangible systems that bridge the digital and physical worlds through graspable objects and embodied interaction.
+These tangible interfaces aim to leverage human ability to manipulate physical objects.

-I aim to design and assess interactive systems, robots, and products that can enhance human experiences and communication.
-My skills in prototyping, user studies, and data analysis allow me to take a human-centered approach.
+My goal is to design and evaluate interactive systems, robots, and products that can enhance human communication and experiences.
+My background in prototyping, conducting user studies, and analyzing interaction data allows me to take a human-centered and evidence-based approach.
+I am driven by the vision of fluid, intuitive, and empathetic collaboration between humans and machines.
 <br>

 ---